camoverride/camoverride.github.io/README.md

 - [ ] Create favicon.
 - [ ] Scroll bar/container for tables.
 - [ ] Improve drafts.
-- [ ] Improve maps - each new map requires a new html doc in `_includes` and a new folder in `map-files`.
-Unable to get >2 maps to render on one page.
+- [ ] Improve map file system - each new map requires a new html doc in `_includes` and a new folder in `map-files`.
+Also, create 'NA' colors for maps.
+- [ ] D3 tree structue diagrams

 ## Articles to add: